Post No.: 0388

 The more you know, the more humble you actually become because the more you will know how much the entire human species in total yet understands so far, never mind any single person or puppy.
 There are many questions still left unanswered, and often the more we discover, the more questions come up than are answered!
 Even stuff that most people think humans fully understand by now, like water, still poses many questions (e.g. a definitive answer for how hot water can sometimes freeze faster than starting with cold water?)
 Thus, frequently, when we think we fully understand something, it’s a clue that we don’t – we’re not even aware of all of the questions we could ever ask!

 We can also get things wrong.
-Even Albert Einstein got things wrong, but was smart enough to graciously admit his ‘biggest blunder’ when someone pointed out his mistake to him (his fixed assumption that the universe was static and unchanging).
-According to modern experiments, we can also be reasonably confident that his stance on quantum entanglement was wrong too.
-The 2006 New Horizons space mission to Pluto and its moons reopened many questions that many astronomers thought had been previously answered, such as whether complex geological activity can be present on such small and cold celestial bodies, and whether life could perhaps naturally evolve well outside of the ‘Goldilocks zone’?
+Even Albert Einstein got things wrong, but was smart enough to graciously admit his ‘biggest blunder’ when someone pointed out his mistake (his assumption that the universe was static).
+God does apparently play dice and, according to modern experiments, there’s reasonable confidence that his stance on quantum entanglement was wrong too.
+The 2006 New Horizons mission to Pluto and its moons reopened many questions that many astronomers thought had been previously answered, such as whether complex geological activity can be present on such small and cold celestial bodies, and whether life could perhaps naturally evolve well outside of the ‘Goldilocks zone’?

 Many of the greatest minds understood when they didn’t quite understand something too.
 So if a person says that he/she doesn’t know the answer to a question then it doesn’t necessarily mean he/she has not studied the subject or lacks intellect – it may mean that the actual current best answer for that particular question is indeed, “I don’t know.”
 For example, Charles Darwin didn’t know about genes or DNA during his time because they hadn’t been discovered yet, so him pondering about the mechanism for how traits are passed on from parent to child and perhaps thinking ‘I don’t know’ didn’t mean he was clueless on the subject compared to his contemporaries who attributed an ‘intelligent watchmaker’ for everything.
 Therefore, giving a confident assertion, prediction or answer of surety doesn’t necessarily mean that one is more knowledgeable on a subject; and not giving an opinion, prediction or answer doesn’t necessarily mean that one isn’t knowledgeable on a subject.
 It could indicate the complete opposite.